 Many rodents are infected with common intestinal parasites like roundworms.
 Intestinal parasites can cause diarrhea, vomiting, and weight loss.
-Some intestinal parasites can be passed on to other pets in the home.
+Some intestinal parasites can be passed on to other pets or humans in the home.

 If your cat goes outdoors or is known to catch vermin, routine fecal testing is recommended to check for the presence of intestinal parasites.
 Your veterinarian can prescribe anti-parasitic medications to deworm your cat.
 In addition, some monthly heartworm and flea preventive medications will deworm your cat with each dose.

 Some rodents carry plague, an infection caused by the bacteria Yersinia pestis.
 This is essentially the same bacteria responsible for causing the infamous "black plague" of the Middle Ages.
 Plague is often transmitted by fleas, but cats can be infected by eating the meat of infected animals (often small mammals).

 Cats infected with Yersinia pestis may experience lethargy, depression, loss of appetite, vomiting, diarrhea, coughing, muscle soreness, and fever.
 The cat may develop lymph node enlargement, lesions in the mouth, and weight loss.

 Treatment involves the use of antibiotics and providing supportive care.
 The sooner treatment can begin, the better the odds of survival.